insolar/mainnet/README.md

 #### Multiple versions of Go on macOS

-If you're a macOS user and installed a Go version from golang.org, then address Linux instructions above.
+If you're a macOS user and installed a Go version from golang.org, then address **Multiple versions of Go on Linux**.

 If you used `brew` to install another version of the go@ package, then install go@1.12 and switch to it: